wandb/docs/docs/guides/hosting/operator-airgapped.md

 ## Step 5: Configure Custom Resource Definitions (CRDs)

 After installing the W&B kubernetes operator, you must configure the Custom Resource Definitions (CRDs) to point to your internal Helm repository and container registry.
-This configuration ensures that all required components are deployed from your internal resources.
+This configuration ensures that your internal registry & repository are utilized to deploy the required components of the W&B platform.
 Below is an example of how to configure the CRD.

 ```yaml
 apiVersion: apps.wandb.com/v1